-Newhall thief jailed after targeting same store THREE times in fortnight
+Newhall thief jailed after targeting same store THREE times

-A serial shoplifter who led police on a chase through a Derbyshire town, throwing away items he had just stolen as they pursued him, has been jailed.
+A serial shoplifter who led police on a chase through South Derbyshire, throwing away items he had just stolen as they pursued him, has been jailed.

 Lee Albrighton, of High Street, Newhall, was sentenced at Southern Derbyshire Magistrates' Court after he targeted the same Sainsbury's supermarket three times in two weeks and also stole toiletries from a pharmacy in Newhall.

-The court heard that, on January 5, Albrighton was spotted leaving the Dean and Smedley pharmacy in Newhall by police community support officers who recognised him and gave chase.
+The court heard that, on January 5, Albrighton was spotted leaving the Dean and Smedley pharmacy in High Street, Newhall, by police community support officers who recognised him and gave chase.

 While they pursued him, Albrighton discarded what he had taken from the store as he ran.

 Albrighton committed his latest series of offences less than a month after he had been handed a suspended prison term for previous incidents of shoplifting.

-Peter Bettany, prosecuting, said: "The offences are simply this defendant going into two stores and leaving without making payment.
+Peter Bettany, prosecuting, told the court: "The offences are simply this defendant going into two stores and leaving without making payment.

 "The offences were recorded on CCTV and this footage was put to the defendant in interview.